Alpha Piscium

-Alpha Piscium (α Piscium) is a binary star system in the equatorial constellation of Pisces.
-Based upon parallax measurements made by the Hipparcos spacecraft, it is about 151 light-years from the Solar System.
+Alpha Piscium (α Piscium) is a triple star system in the equatorial constellation of Pisces.
+Based upon dynamical parallax measurements, it is about 157 light-years from the Solar System.

-The two components are designated Alpha Piscium A (officially named Alrescha /æl'riːsh@/, the traditional name of the system) and B.
+The three components are designated Alpha Piscium A (officially named Alrescha /æl'riːsh@/, the traditional name of the system), Ba and Bb.

 Nomenclature

 α Piscium (Latinised to Alpha Piscium) is the star's Bayer designation.
 The designations of the two components as Alpha Piscium A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-The system bore the traditional name Alrescha (alternatively Al Rescha, Alrischa, Alrisha) derived from the Arabic الرشآء ar-Rishā’ "the cord" and less commonly Kaitain and Okda, the latter from the Arabic عقدة ʽuqdah "knot" (see Ukdah.
+The system bore the traditional name Alrescha (alternatively Al Rescha, Alrischa, Alrisha) derived from the Arabic الرشآء ar-Rishā’ "the cord" and less commonly Kaitain and Okda, the latter from the Arabic عقدة ʽuqdah "knot" (see Ukdah).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Alrescha for the component Alpha Piscium A on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 外屏 (Wài Píng), meaning Outer Fence, refers to an asterism consisting of Alpha Piscium, Delta Piscium, Epsilon Piscium, Zeta Piscium, Mu Piscium, Nu Piscium and Xi Piscium.
 Consequently, the Chinese name for Alpha Piscium itself is 外屏七 (Wài Píng qī, the Seventh Star of Outer Fence).

 Properties

-Alpha Piscium comprises a close binary with angular separation of presently 1.8" between the components.
-The main star or primary (Alpha Piscium A) is of magnitude +4.33 and spectral type A0p, while the companion or secondary (Alpha Piscium B) is magnitude 5.23 and belongs to spectral class A3m.
-The two stars take more than 3,000 years to orbit one another and they will make their closest approach to each other around 2060.
-One or both of the stars may be a spectroscopic binary as well.
-The stars have masses of 2.55 and 2.64 solar masses respectively and shine with a total luminosity of 55 and 63 times that of the Sun.
+Alpha Piscium comprises an hierarchical architecture.
+The outer system comprises the star Alpha Piscium A and the subsystem Alpha Piscium B, separated by 1.85".
+Alpha Piscium A, the primary, is of magnitude +4.33 and spectral type kA0hA7 Sr, while the components of Alpha Piscium B have combined magnitude 5.23 and combined spectral class kA2hF2mF2 (IV).
+The two bodies take roughly 2,800 years to orbit one another and they will make their closest approach to each other around 2188.
+The components of Alpha Piscium B, called Ba and Bb, have an orbital period of roughly 25 days and a semi-major axis of 0.2493±0.0020 AU.